Federal Emergency Management Agency, DHS.

-This is a notice of the Presidential declaration of a major disaster for the State of Wisconsin (FEMA-4076-DR), dated August 2, 2012 and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of Wisconsin (FEMA-1966-DR), dated April 5, 2011, and related determinations.

-I have determined that the damage in certain areas of the State of Wisconsin resulting from severe storms and flooding during the period of June 19-20, 2012, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the damage in certain areas of the State of Wisconsin resulting from a severe winter storm and snowstorm during the period of January 31, to February 3, 2011, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121 et seq. (the “Stafford Act”).
 Therefore, I declare that such a major disaster exists in the State of Wisconsin.

 In order to provide Federal assistance, you are hereby authorized to allocate from funds available for these purposes such amounts as you find necessary for Federal disaster assistance and administrative expenses.